-The presence of tourist in the tourism area within the Komodo National Park is not a factor in the decrease of the komodo population.
+The presence of tourists in the tourism area within the Komodo National Park is not a factor in the decrease of the komodo population.

 The development of Komodo National Park as an exclusive nature tourism area could be reached through the provision of infrastructure and tourism services based on international standards and supported by general facilities which are needed by tourists, such as accommodation, transportation, information, entertainment, banking, etc.

 Thus, the management of Komodo Island National Park should be integrated with the development of Labuan Bajo Tourism Destination.
-This is in-line with the opinions of Miller and Hamilton (1999) which viewed that the management of conservation areas should be integrated with a broader landscape.
-The Integrated Tourism Master Plan Labuan Bajo-Flores is currently being developed, and is expected to be finalised by 2020.
+This is in line with the opinions of Miller and Hamilton (1999) who viewed that the management of conservation areas should be integrated with a broader landscape.
+The Integrated Tourism Master Plan Labuan Bajo-Flores is currently being developed and is expected to be finalized by 2020.

-The increase of tourist has impacted in the growth of the business sectors linked to tourism in Labuan Bajo, such as hotels, transportation, tour operators, etc. There are currently 84 hotels (47 star hotels, 17 low cost hotels, 19 inns, and 1 hotels), culinary facilities in 72 location ( 38 restaurants and 34 diners), sea transportation, such as motor boats (813 unit).
+The increase of tourists has impacted the growth of the business sectors linked to tourism in Labuan Bajo, such as hotels, transportation, tour operators, etc. There are currently 84 hotels (47-star hotels, 17 low-cost hotels, 19 inns, and 1 hotel), culinary facilities in 72 locations ( 38 restaurants and 34 diners), sea transportation, such as motorboats (813 units).
 Meanwhile, there are 67 tourist guides, 120 souvenir sellers, and 60 komodo statue sculptors, which are part of the ecotourism in Komodo National Park.

 Jakarta, 5 October 2019

 Acting Head of the Public Communication Bureau Ministry of Tourism of The Republic Indonesia